tillchen/Hugo_Personal_Website/content/posts/2020-05-01-Machine-Learning-Notes.md

     * The model is too simple.
     * The features are not informative enough.

-2. Overfitting: the model predicts very well the training data but poorly the data from the holdout sets. - high variance (the error due to the sensitivity to small fluctuations in the training set) (variance is the difference in fits between data sets - consistency)
+2. Overfitting: the model predicts very well the training data but poorly the data from the holdout sets. - high variance (the error due to the sensitivity to small fluctuations in the training set) (variance is the difference in fits between data sets - consistency) (large generalization error)
     * The model is too complex.
     * Too many features but a small number of training examples.